logo for strength-and-power-for-volleyball.com

 The physioball leg curl exercise lacks the vertical forces of running and jumping but closely simulates the horizontal forces experienced on the hips and hamstrings during the plant phase of forward movement.

-The photo on the right is top position of a single leg curl.
+The photo on the right is the top position of a single leg curl.
 The single leg curl involves the same movement as the two leg curl except the exercise is much more difficult because you must balance using just one leg.
-This exercise trains a high level of core stability, which is crucial to developing strength and explosive power.

 All volleyball players should have volleyball strength training exercises that focus on functional biomechanics as part of their strength training.

-Be cautious of exercises that resist a muscle’s nonfunctional motion for the sake of strengthening that muscle in an isolated action (for example, a machine leg curl).
+Be cautious of exercises that resist a muscles nonfunctional motion for the sake of strengthening that muscle in an isolated action (for example, a machine leg curl).

 Doing so could possibly create muscular imbalances and add to dysfunctional movement.